TU-COSC-Dierbach/Practicum-20-Repo/README.md

 **WHAT TO DO**<br>
 - Complete the program following the requirements within the code.
-- Fix and syntax or logic errors testing your own input.
+- Fix any syntax or logic errors, testing with your own input.
 - Run the test runs to verify your results.